Al Zerbarini

 Al Zerbarini (died 2 May 2012) was an American gasser drag racer.

 Zerbarini drove an Oldsmobile-powered 1940 Willys dubbed Bee Line, sponsored by Bee-Line Automotive of Stamford, Connecticut, beginning in 1960.

-He won NHRA's first ever A/Gas Altered (A/GA) national title at Detroit Dragway in 1960.
+Zerbarini won NHRA's first ever A/Gas Altered (A/GA) national title at Detroit Dragway in 1960.
 His winning pass was 12.61 seconds at 106.88 mph.

 Zerbarini continued racing until 1968 but won no other NHRA gasser titles.